What You Need to Know—And Do—If You Received a Warning at Work

 Take some time to reflect: It’s only human to respond to criticism by defending yourself.
 But do take some time to think about the facts and comments in the warning.
 Are any of them justified?
 Consider what you could possibly do differently.

 Try to figure out if the warning is the last step, or a turnaround point: Sometimes warnings are issued as a way for the employer to protect themselves from a lawsuit prior to a termination.
 But that’s not always the case.
-Sometimes, your supervisor or human resources department genuinely believe the situation can be fixed.
+Sometimes, your supervisor or human resources department genuinely believes the situation can be fixed.
 Do your best to figure out the spirit in which your warning was given.

 Follow up with your manager: During meetings with your manager, ask for feedback.
 This will help give you a sense of your next steps.
 Ideally, you'll have concrete goals or steps to improve your work/behavior.